 Did you think that Redmi Note 8 Pro could not be moddated?
 But no ...

 The bearer of the new gaming processor Helio G90T, new bet of Redmi not really successful given the latest data, it was advertised as direct contender of the Snapdragon 730 and managed to compete even with a SoC of the caliber of Snapdragon 810.
 One of the bigger in MediaTek however, even more than the performance allowed by the proprietary chips, is the lack of customization and possibilities in modding which, on the contrary, has made possible the emergence of the fierce enemy on the market Qualcomm.
-The device in question, however, seems to be a guinea pig in addition to being the first to have mounted a gaming chip built by a house used by the Xiaomi brand only for Redmi Note 2, Redmi Note 2 Pro and Redmi Note 3 (with MediaTek variant), is the first to have received kernel source code to allow independent developers to customize it all.
+The device in question, however, seems to be a guinea pig in addition to being the first to have mounted a gaming chip built by a house used by the Xiaomi brand only for Redmi Note 2, Redmi Note 2 Pro and Redmi Note 3

-thank you XDA for having signaled to us this possibility that could (perhaps, but probably not) mark a new frontier for the future chips of the Taiwanese giant.
+We want to thank you XDA for having signaled to us this possibility that could (perhaps, but probably not) mark a new frontier for the future chips of the Taiwanese giant.
 There is one thing to point out: although Xiaomi has released these codes, it must be said that they are not complete.
 Indeed it seems that missing touchscreen firmware.
 So maybe you have to wait a little bit before you have the complete ones, assuming they could be, as suggested by the XDA developers, still in the loading phase.
 In any case, I personally think that a great step has been taken by the Taiwanese company: the simple support for customizing ROMs is symptomatic of an opening for a really large slice of users, which is of little interest to a super-performing device that is satisfied.
 We could, in the future, see interesting implications from MediaTek and therefore, apart from criticism, it is necessary to see what it will have in servant for the future.